History of the American Iron and Steel Institute

 Through its predecessor organizations, the American Iron and Steel Institute's history spans more than 150 years.
 What follows is a brief description of the evolution of the Institute, beginning with a list of the principal milestones.

+1855 1864 1908 1966 1974 | American Iron Association is established.
+Name is changed to American Iron and Steel Association.
 American Iron and Steel Association is merged into American Iron and Steel Institute, with headquarters in New York.
+AISI opens its first Washington office.
+AISI moves its headquarters to Washington. |

 In 1864, the Bessemer steel was made in the United States, and the Association, headquartered in Philadelphia, changed its name to the American Iron and Steel Association.